ProofPath-Admin/ProofPath/docs/devlog_feb_26.md

 The gravity of it isn't lost on me.
 This is something that can potentially develop into a company that has international clients if driven correctly by not just myself but future business partners and implementation is strong.
 Me, a fuck up for most of my life has accidentally stumbled onto something oustandingly valuable.
 Realistically it's not google or facebook or netflix, not even close.
 It has a small client base and the problem is HARD.
 It's probably going to take 10 years to go from now to a mature product with scope large enough that it needs a team to drive it.
 It honestly scares me.
 I have zero people in my “team” that even understand this concept or are pushing me.
 Let's just throw in a little bit of zero formal education.

 In the words of Linus the Linux developer “How hard can it be?”.

+ChatGPT: timeline from chat records is ~ mid-2025 → early-2026 (≈ 6–9 months evolution).